frontendwizards/Frontend-Challenges/README.md

-# Frontend Challenges (WIP)
+# Frontend Challenges (WORK IN PROGRESS)

-This repo contains frontend challenges to help developers improve problem-solving skills and create accessible UIs.
+This repo contains frontend challenges to help developers improve problem-solving skills and create performant, accessible UIs.

 Each challenge includes: